grimy86/lowlevelnotes/docs/Reverse_Engineering/Anti_reversing.md

 # Anti-reverse engineering
-alware authors are constantly looking for ways to evade detection and analysis to maintain the effectiveness of their malware.
+Malware authors are constantly looking for ways to evade detection and analysis to maintain the effectiveness of their malware.
 At the same time, security professionals are working to develop new methods and tools for detecting and mitigating the threat posed by malware.
 This ongoing "arms race" can lead to the development of increasingly sophisticated and effective malware defences as both sides seek to stay ahead of their counterparts.

 Reverse engineering is the process of studying a technology product, software, or hardware to learn how it works and extract its functionality or design information.
 In cybersecurity, reverse engineering is used to understand how malware works, extract indicators of compromise (IOCs), and develop adequate detections, protections, and countermeasures.